Deducting Disability-Related Expenses From Your Countable Income for SSDI or SSI

 If you're employed by someone else, you're an employee.
 The SSA allows employees to deduct IRWEs from their gross earnings to determine their countable income, but, employees cannot deduct unincurred business expenses (see above).

-The SSA also recognizes that employers may "subsidize" the earnings of disabled employees, which results in the employees being paid more than the reasonable value of the actual services they perform.
+The SSA also recognizes that employers may "subsidize" the earnings of employees with disabilities, which results in the employees being paid more than the reasonable value of the actual services they perform.

-The SSA can deduct a subsidy from an employee's earnings if you let the agency know about it.
+The SSA can deduct a subsidy from an employee's earnings if the employee informs the agency about it.

 When you're first applying for SSI, the SSA will determine whether you're performing SGA.
 And as discussed above, you can subtract certain disability-related expenses (IRWEs) from your income to qualify for SSI (depending on whether you are an employee or self-employed).

 Money that you're allowed to subtract from your earnings because of IRWEs can help reduce the impact of your income.
 (In addition to IRWEs, the SSA also provides other earned income exclusions.
-For more information on how SSI benefits are calculated, read our article on How Much Can You Receive in SSI Disability.)
+For more information on how SSI benefits are calculated, read our article on how much you can receive in SSI disability.)

 Here's an example of how an SSI recipient's benefit amount would be impacted by IRWE exclusions: